pydanny/django-la-facebook/docs/settings.rst

 This document describes the settings needed by la_facebook.

 FACEBOOK_ACCESS_SETTINGS this is the only setting required.
-It is a dicitonary of app specific settings as follows:
+It is a dictionary of app specific settings as follows:

 FACEBOOK_APP_ID - this is a key that uniquely identifies your Facebook app, in the common case, the Facebook app will be your project or site.